Keck Homestead

 The Keck Homestead, near Del Norte, Colorado, was homesteaded in 1876.
 It includes four log buildings built by Christian Keck and his sons, at a high altitude.
+These structures are no longer visible.

 It was listed on the National Register of Historic Places in 1988.
 The listing included two contributing buildings and two contributing structures on 60 acre.

-The house is a two-story L-shaped building on a dry stone foundation.
+The house was a two-story L-shaped building on a dry stone foundation.